jadijadi/lpic1book/content/1024_use_debian_package_management.md

 * If removing a dependency, you'll get a warning about what will be removed alongside this package

 ### Searching for packages
-If you are using apt suit, the search is done via `apt-cache` or you can use the general `apt`.
+If you are using the apt suit, the search is done via `apt-cache` or you can use the general `apt`.

 ```text
 $ apt-cache search "tiny window"